 - The only reliable solution to getting rid of the smell of a skunk from pets is to use a combination of baking soda and hydrogen peroxide.

-- Create a mixture of 1 quart 3% hydrogen peroxide, a quarter cup of baking soda and one teaspoon of liquid detergent.
+- Create a mixture of 1 quart of 3% hydrogen peroxide, a quarter cup of baking soda, and one teaspoon of liquid detergent.